bojdell/bodellamaria/bodellamaria_jekyll/_posts/2015-09-05-you-cant-make-this-shit-up.markdown

 The 3 coolest things that happened yesterday:

-1. The neverending happy hour.
+###1.
+The neverending happy hour.

-Since I hadn't slept much the night before, I was planning on going home after work and taking a nap, maybe just laying low for the night.
+Since I was pretty tired, I was planning on going home after work and taking a nap, maybe just laying low for the night.
 But things were going so well at happy hour I just had a feeling this was one of those times you have to throw away whatever plan you had made and go with the flow.
 It was the right call.

-2. I realized the people I work with are even more badass than I thought (and trust me, I already thought they were *very* badass)
+###2.
+I realized the people I work with are even more badass than I thought (and trust me, I already thought they were *very* badass)

 Turns out, one of my friends from work, Ethan, who grew up in Champaign, IL (where I went to college), was one of the founding members of a startup called [One](http://whatis1.com/app/).
-This was such a crazy coincidence, because I had heard the co-founder Michael Callahan speak at a UIUC student conference (ECE Pulse) my freshman year in college and really enjoyed his talk.
+This was such a crazy coincidence, because I had heard the co-founder Michael Callahan speak at a UIUC student conference ([ECE Pulse](http://pulse.ece.illinois.edu/)) my freshman year in college and really enjoyed his talk.
 I also was very involved with entrepreneurship on campus, attending the [TEC Silicon Valley Workshop](http://tec.illinois.edu/experiences/silicon-valley) my senior year, which in past years has visited One's office.
 Had I gone on the trip a year earlier, I would have met my future coworker!
 There are a myriad of other connections that made this fact about Ethan extra awesome.

 Later on, in the midst of this happy hour gone rogue I'm having a conversation with another friend from work - Alex Nisnevitch - when it comes out that he created this game at a hackathon.
 "Untrusted, it's called." he says.
 "Untrusted....", I'm thinking to myself, "Where have I heard this before...".
 As he starts to describe the premise of the game, my eyes get wide as I realize exactly what game he's talking about.
 The game that has [thousands of stars on Github](https://github.com/AlexNisnevich/untrusted), garnered [many upvotes on HackerNews](https://news.ycombinator.com/item?id=7547942), and was [incredibly fun to play](http://alexnisnevich.github.io/untrusted/).
 I immediately messaged my roommate Sid to see if he remembered the game, who confirmed that this was indeed as awesome as I thought it was.